Planning ahead can take away the frustration or confusion that may arise when you're eating healthy.

 6. Healthy Sweetener Options

 There's nothing wrong with wanting a little sweetness in your life!
-But when it comes from certain sugars, it can put your well-being at risk and start a chain reaction of weight gain, fatigue, and inflammation.
+But when it comes from certain sugars, they can crash your immune system, increase inflammation, and stop you from being the best fat burner.

 High-fructose corn syrup and table sugar are the obvious culprits, but sugar can sneak in under all sorts of names, from coconut sugar and organic evaporated cane juice to dextrin and maltose.